‘General Hospital’ Schedule Shift: Episode Slated To Air On Wednesday, February 27 Bumped For Cohen Testimony

 — General Hospital (@GeneralHospital) February 27, 2019

-As The Inquisitr previously shared, the next new episode will show an intense confrontation between “Kevin” and Franco along with Ava defending her engagement as Scott questions her decision.
-Cameron will vent about things to Josslyn and Oscar while Elizabeth and Drew lean on one another as they try to figure out why Franco pleaded guilty.
+As The Inquisitr previously shared, the next new episode will show an intense confrontation between “Kevin” and Franco — along with Ava defending her engagement as Scott questions her decision.
+Cameron will vent about things to Josslyn and Oscar, while Elizabeth and Drew lean on one another as they try to figure out why Franco pleaded guilty.

 Pushing episodes out is always a frustrating situation for viewers, and this week is going to be especially tough.
-General Hospital spoilers tease that the final five minutes of what was supposed to air on Friday is going to be particularly wild and now everybody will have to wait until Monday to see what that tease is referencing.
+General Hospital spoilers tease that the final five minutes of the episode initially slated to air on Friday are going to be particularly wild.
+Now, everybody will have to wait until Monday to see what that tease is referencing.

-The end of Ryan’s reign of terror is coming soon and fans cannot wait to see how all of the puzzle pieces fit together.
-General Hospital spoilers suggest that it’s going to be a very wild ride in the days ahead and while it’ll be tough, it looks like viewers will have to hang tight and wait one more day before they get to see what comes next.
+The end of Ryan’s reign of terror is coming soon, and fans cannot wait to see how all of the puzzle pieces fit together.
+General Hospital spoilers suggest that it’s going to be a very wild ride in the days ahead, and while it’ll be tough, it looks like viewers will have to hang tight and wait one more day before they get to see what comes next.